 Can I volunteer for this event?

 Yes please!
 We love our volunteers – and couldn’t run the event without them.
 Volunteer positions fill up quickly, as we have many returning volunteers from year to year.
 However, if you are interested, visit our volunteer page for contact information.
-Your volunteer coordinator is Tina, and she is an 11 year member of our team!
-Note Volunteer sign up day is on Feb 21st 7-9pm (location to be determined)

 Can my school or team hold its own “Hair Massacure”?

 Hair Massacure is all about the creation of unity, whether its at the mall (which we much prefer) or within a school or community.
 There is a special feeling that you can’t escape while at the big event at West Edmonton Mall.
 We work hard at planning an ‘experience’ for our supporters.
 Here at the mall you can enjoy the great entertainment, possibly meet one of the founding family members, and pick up your toque (if you have shaved and or donated your locks) and a Kali Bear (if you have raised $500.00 or more in pledges). we hope that you will consider the Ice Palace as your destination to shave, donate, drop off your pledges or donations.